It all happened extremely fast.

-Brianna heard the genuine panic in Nova’s voice, and laid down on her own accord, letting Tino keep his grasp on her arm.
+Brianna heard the genuine fear in Nova’s voice, and laid down on her own accord, letting Tino keep his grasp on her arm.
 “Am I dying?” she whispered to him in understanding.

-“We have to call 911,” Carina said frantically.
+“We have to call 911,” Carina said in a panic.
 “We were attacked.
 None of this is our fault.”

 “We have a car,” Tony offered.
 “We parked it around the corner from the garages.”

 All the while, Nova fought to tighten the shirt, so much so Brianna was sure he was cutting the skin.
-Tino was still clutching at her arm, and between the two of them the pain made her want to get away.
+Tino was still clutching at her arm, and she started shifting against his hold, trying to take a breath without the pain.

-She started trying to fight against his hold, and Tino kept whispering in her ear, “I’m sorry.
+Tino kept whispering in her ear, “I’m sorry.
 I’m sorry.
-Oh my God, I’m sorry,” even while he held her down.
+Oh cazzo, I’m sorry.”

-Brianna’s heartbeat was thundering, her breathing shallow with so much of Tino’s weight on her.
+Brianna’s heartbeat was thundering, her breathing shallow.
 She blinked, seeing the pile of medical supplies scattered over the ground, while Carmen started ripping open packages.

 Nova’s voice was still barking in the background, only in Italian now.
 It was strange, because it all seemed unreal.
 Like a cartoon, or a game, not life and death.
 She kept thinking she should say something, tell them something, but she couldn’t think of what.